 Department of Archives and Special Collections

 The Department of Archives and Special Collections is the central repository for information on the history of Loma Linda University, Adventist health work around the globe, the history of the health sciences, and the history and development of the Seventh-day Adventist church.
 Included in the department’s collections are the congressional papers of Jerry L. Pettis and Shirley N. Pettis.
-Jerry Pettis was our first Seventh-day Adventist congressional representative and former College of Medical Evangelists employee.
+Jerry Pettis was the first Seventh-day Adventist congressional representative and former College of Medical Evangelists employee.
 Shirley N. Pettis assumed her husband's congressional seat after his tragic death in 1975.
 Through departmental purchases and donations large and small, the department now houses one of the significant research collections of Adventist source materials worldwide.
 Recent collecting efforts made possible by the generous James F. Barnard Endowment have focused on building on an already substantial collection related to biblical prophecy.
 The collections house materials in all formats: print, microform, sound recordings, photographic, manuscript, and digital.

 The purpose of the original Historical Records Office was to preserve those archival records deemed important to the founding and history of the College of Medical Evangelists.
 This work is being continued by the official University Archives, which is also under the direction of and housed within the Department of Archives and Special Collections.
-Loma Linda University Archives houses the official documents and files for all Loma Linda University schools, departments, administrative offices, and other entities.
+Loma Linda University Archives houses official documents and files for all Loma Linda University schools, departments, administrative offices, and other entities.
 This includes board minutes, president’s papers, provost/chancellor files, University committees, departmental files, photographs of University events, people, buildings, and more.
-The archives collects and preserves copies of all University publications, such as bulletins, course catalogs, journals, periodicals, departmental newsletters, flyers, posters, and more.
-Additionally, the archives maintains the copy of record of all theses and dissertations produced by Loma Linda University students.
+The archives collect and preserve copies of all University publications, such as bulletins, course catalogs, journals, periodicals, departmental newsletters, flyers, posters, and more.
+Additionally, the archives maintain the copy of record of all theses and dissertations produced by Loma Linda University students.
 The archives actively seeks the papers of current and former faculty, staff, and students that add to the story of Loma Linda University Health.

 Ellen G. White Estate Branch Office